prassaaa/HortiKita/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+For detailed legal information, third-party licenses, and attributions, please see [LEGAL.md](LEGAL.md).

 ### **Third-Party Acknowledgments**
 - **Flutter Team**: Amazing cross-platform framework
 - **Firebase**: Comprehensive backend services